-Knowledges, Skills, and Abilities - Thorough knowledge of quality assurance program practices; planning and development of assessment tools and techniques.
+Knowledges, Skills, and Abilities - A thorough knowledge of quality assurance program practices; planning and development of assessment tools and techniques.
+Ability to develop recommendations to solve problems in different program service areas.
+Help to plan goals and resolve goal deficiencies.
 Ability to provide technical assistance, consultation to staff.
 Ability to exercise judgment and discretion in interpreting and applying quality standards, policies and procedures.
-Ability to communicate effectively with professional and administrative personnel.
+Ability to communicate effectively with professional and administrative personnel and be able to maintain effective working relationships with various staff.
 Be able to assess problems and coordinate resolutions of it.

-Minimum Training and Experience - Master's degree in psychology, social work, education, health, business administration, marriage and family therapy or related human services field from an appropriately accredited institution and two years of experience in professional level treatment programming for the applicable client population; or a bachelor's degree in one of the fields listed above from an appropriately accredited institution and three years of experience as indicated above; or an equivalent combination of education and experience.
+Minimum Training and Experience - Master's degree in psychology, social work, education, health, business administration or related human service field and two years of experience in professional level treatment programming for the applicable client population; or a bachelor's degree in one of the fields listed above and three years of experience as indicated above; or an equivalent combination of training and experience.